 In order to succeed, you must be ethical, hardworking, and attentive to detail.
 If you are somebody who tends to cut corners and skip steps, you won’t do well in this field.
 You must be willing and able to follow the different criteria, protocols for examinations, and documentation.
 Otherwise you will miss critical evidence and the victims you are treating will not be served properly.
 Carelessness cannot be allowed to seep into your work.

 Looking back at your formal education, is there anything you would have done differently?

 Yes, I think I would have chosen to become a nurse practitioner because that would have allowed me to have a little more freedom in my work.
 I am successful in my career, but if I were a nurse practitioner I could do my own billing and have an office.

 What classes did you take during your schooling that you have found to be the most and least valuable for the work you do today?

 All of my classes have been valuable.
 Every bit of knowledge that you can gain in this field will help you to do a better job as a nurse.
 Some of the most useful classes I have taken were forensic engineering, forensic psychology, and management.

-What words of advice or caution would you share with a student who is interested in becoming a forensic nurse?
+What words of advice or caution would you share with a student who is interested?

 One thing I would say is that this isn’t a job that will make you a lot of money, so if you are just in it for the salary, you should look for a different career path.
 Beyond that, you should prepare yourself to learn as much as you can about emergency operations and treatment, because you will be amazed at the opportunities there will be for you.
 Even though education costs money, it will be worth it when you are able to manage your own practice.